Thursday, November 10, 2022 11:00am, EST

 • Applicants from the traditional MSW program are generally notified in early December; Advanced Standing students are generally notified in late April/early May.

 • The Certificate in Child and Adolescent Well-Being (ChAP) provides a limited number of scholarships through a competitive application process open only to ChAP students.
 The overarching goal of this program—entitled the Rutgers University Behavioral Youth (RUBY) Collaborative, a Behavioral Health Workforce Education and Training (BHWET) Program, funded by the Health Resource Services Administration—is to build capacity to address behavioral health challenges in adolescents and transition-age youth (TAY).
 RUBY students interprofessionally collaborate with graduate students from Rutgers’ School of Nursing (SON) and School of Health Professions’ Department of Psychiatric Rehabilitation and Counseling Professions (SHP) in specialized community agency settings to learn about clinical interventions that integrate medical and behavioral health care for at-risk adolescent and young adult populations.
-The RUBY Collaborative program also emphasizes specialized advanced learning, training, and supervision opportunities for students and their field supervisors.
+The RUBY Collaborative program also emphasizes specialized advanced learning, training, and supervision opportunities for students and their practicum learning supervisors.
 Students who are selected for the RUBY Collaborative receive a stipend for their participation in the year-long program.

 Interested students apply for the MSW certificate in ChAP the academic year before they begin their advanced year internship.
 If they are accepted into the certificate, they will then have the opportunity to apply for the RUBY scholarship.
 Information about ChAP and the RUBY project is available by emailing childcertificate@ssw.rutgers.edu.